amartincolby/Rust-Quick-Guide/README.md

 Rust starts on the academic end of the spectrum of languages and moves toward the machine in search of maximum, real-world performance.
 Meanwhile, Rust's philsophical counterpart, C, starts from the machine and moves toward a more symbolic representation of concepts in search of easier use.
 Indeed, the stated purpose of C was to be "portable assembly": the thinnest possible symbolic layer over machine instruction to faciliate writing programs for the multitude of CPU architectures that existed in the late 1970s.
-There was basically an architecture for each company making commputers.
-The idea of something like the x86 architecture dominating the CPU industry was mostly unimagineable.
+There was basically an architecture for each company making computers.
+The idea of something like the x86 architecture dominating the CPU industry was unimagineable.
 There were other higher-level languages available at the time, notably COBOL, Lisp, Fortran, PL/I, Algol, and Pascal, but none of them were simple enough to be easily usable for truly general tasks, and their performance was universally much slower than hand-written assembly, as all highly symbolic languages were.
 C was specifically created to move only as far away from the machine as was necessary to fulfill the goal of code portability.
 This raw performance is why, even after all this time, C remains the _ne plus ultra_ for lower-level code writing.[2]

 I see the juxtaposition of C and Rust to be a microcosm, a synecdoche of sorts, for the entirety of computing history.
 The famous book _Hackers: Heroes of The